rodrigosetti/schemer/README.md

 ## How to use

-After compiling the project with `make`, the `schemer` executable and can be use whether as an eval-print-loop or file interpreter (if given filename in command line):
+After compiling the project with `make`, the `schemer` executable can be used whether as an eval-print-loop or file interpreter (if given filename in command line):

     ./schemer [<.scm file>]

-In eval-print-loop state (i.e. without parameter), the user can input line expressions and see it's evaluation.
+In eval-print-loop state (_i. e._ without parameter), the user can input line expressions and see it's evaluation.
 To exit the evaluator just hit `Ctrl-D`.

 Errors normaly should not crash the interpreter.
 Rather, it should print the